 Psychiatric service dogs and service animals also have more protection from federal law than emotional support animals do.
 Psychiatric service dogs and service dogs are accepted by all housing and rental properties, hotels, most public places, and on all airlines, subject to a few rules and with complete paperwork.

 The Bottom Line

-- What Is A PSD? - A psychiatric service animal is identical to an ESA in that it helps to alleviate symptoms of a mental or emotional disability by providing companionship and support.
+- What Is A PSD? - A psychiatric service dog is identical to an ESA in that it helps to alleviate symptoms of a mental or emotional disability by providing companionship and support.

-- Who Needs To Train The PSD - PSDs can be trained by anyone including yourself as per the ADA.
+- Who Needs To Train The PSD - While some owners may want to seek out a professional trainer, PSDs can be trained by anyone including yourself as per the ADA.

 - How To Make Your Pet A PSD? - To make your pet an PSD you need to have a mental health evaluation with a licensed professional in your state.
 To get the process started click here.

 - Benefits Of A PSD - An ESA letter can help keep your pet in your home, waive expensive pet fees, stay in Airbnbs, and travel with your furry friend.